Mixed motivic sheaves (and weights for them) exist if 'ordinary' mixed motives do: On the existence of a (nice) motivic -structure

-2. The previous assertion yields: it suffices to verify that $\hetl$ is conservative over any characteristic $p$ field $K$ (here $p$ could be $0$) if it exists over some universal domain $K'$ of characteristics $p$.
-We prove the latter statement using a certain 'spreading out' argument.
+2. The previous assertion yields: it suffices to verify that $\hetl$ is conservative over any characteristic $p$ field $K$ (here $p$ could be $0$) if it is so over some universal domain $K'$ of characteristic $p$.
+We should verify: if $\hetl(M)=0$ for an $M\in \obj \dmck$, then $M=0$.
+We fix some $M$.